What Happens After an Arrest in Massachusetts? A Step-by-Step Guide

 The decisions made immediately after an arrest — what you say, whether you consent to searches, how you handle bail — can have lasting consequences.
 Attorney Jessica Sofio provides aggressive, client-centered criminal defense throughout the South Shore, from Brockton and Braintree to Hingham and Plymouth.

-Contact Sofio Law for a free consultation — (774) 801-9774 or info@sofio.law
+Arrested or under investigation?
+Contact Sofio Law immediately — (774) 801-9774 or info@sofio.law

 Your JUSTICE is our focus.